 - Tortillas – I use corn tortillas for this recipe, because that is what is traditionally used when making tacos.
 You can use flour tortillas if you prefer, although they may have a slightly different texture once mixed in with the pumpkin and taco sauce.

-- Vegetables – You can add pretty much any veggies you like to this taco skillet recipe.
-I like to use onion, bell peppers and zucchini, but you can also add in chopped kale, spinach, mushrooms, broccoli, corn.
+- Vegetables – You can add almost any veggies you like to this taco skillet recipe.
+I like to use onion, bell peppers, and zucchini, but you can also add in chopped kale, spinach, mushrooms, broccoli, and corn.

-- Pinto Beans – I love pinto beans for this recipe because I think they go really well with pumpkin, but any kind of beans will work.
+- Pinto Beans – I love using pinto beans in this recipe because I think they pair particularly well with pumpkin, but any type of bean will work.
 Black beans would also be a great option.

 - Pumpkin – I use canned pumpkin puree in this recipe, but you can also use homemade pumpkin puree, or even sweet potato puree.

-- Cheese – I usually use colby jack, or something similar, when making my skillet tacos.
-Any kind of cheese can be used though.
-Pepper jack would be great if you want to add a spicy kick.
+- Cheese – I usually use Colby Jack or a similar cheese when making my skillet tacos.
+Any cheese can be used, though.
+Pepper Jack would be great if you want to add a spicy kick.

-- Spices – The taco sauce does have lots of flavor, but I also like to add in cumin, paprika, garlic and onion.
+- Spices – The taco sauce has a lot of flavor, but I also like to add cumin, paprika, garlic, and onion.
 If you don’t currently have all of those spices on hand, you can substitute with a few teaspoons of packaged fajita or chili seasoning.

 How To Make Pumpkin Skillet Tacos